RPGroup-PBoC/mscl_survival/doc/section_2_introduction.md

 channels per cell, why cells seem to need so many and the biological rationale behind their condition-dependent expression both remain a mystery.

 &nbsp;&nbsp;&nbsp; &nbsp; While their biochemical and biophysical characteristics have received much attention, their connection to survival is understudied.
 Drawing such a direct connection between channel copy number and survival requires quantitative *in vivo* experiments.
-To our knowledge, the work presented in van den Berg et al.
-2016 [@vandenberg2016] is the first attempt to simultaneously measure channel abundance and survivability for a single species of mechanosensitive channel.
+To our knowledge, the work presented in van den Berg et al. 2016 [@vandenberg2016] is the first attempt to simultaneously measure channel abundance and survivability for a single species of mechanosensitive channel.
 While the measurement of channel copy number was performed at the level of single cells using super-resolution microscopy, survivability after a hypo-osmotic shock was assessed in bulk plating assays which rely on serial dilutions of a shocked culture followed by counting the number of resulting colonies after incubation.
 Such bulk assays have long been the standard for querying cell viability after an osmotic challenge.
-While they  jhave been highly informative, they reflect only the mean survival rate of the population, obfuscating the variability in survival of the population.
+While they have been highly informative, they reflect only the mean survival rate of the population, obfuscating the variability in survival of the population.
 The stochastic nature of gene expression results in a noisy distribution of MscL channels rather than a single value, meaning those found in the long tails of the distribution have quite different